okanbulut/eirm/README.md

 ### Installing `eirm`

-The stable version on CRAN can be installed by:
+The latest version on CRAN can be installed by:

 ``` r
 install.packages("eirm")